danieljamesbertrand/swarm-in-progress/NODE_SPAWNING.md

 The pipeline coordinator can now **spawn new shard_listener nodes on demand** when shards are missing, enabling true auto-scaling for distributed AI inference.

+**Startup Node Spawning**: The web server now automatically spawns nodes for missing shards on startup, ensuring the system is ready for inference immediately.

 ## Architecture

 ### Current Capabilities